TamhasH-D/WoodenBoardsShop/docs/CI-CD.md

-# CI/CD Documentation for Diplom Project
+# Production-Ready GitLab CI/CD Pipeline Documentation

+## 🚀 Overview

+This document describes the comprehensive, production-ready GitLab CI/CD pipeline for the Diplom project.
+The pipeline is designed to handle all microservices with robust testing, security scanning, and deployment capabilities.

 ## 📁 Project Structure